The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 The judges were particularly impressed by Stagecoach Performing Arts’ rebrand and its focus on ‘Creative Courage for Life’, supporting students to develop a confidence that will stand them in good stead for their future in the wider world.

-Stagecoach Performing Arts is based in Walton on Thames, Surrey.
+Stagecoach Performing Arts is based in Woking, Surrey.

-With more than 350 franchises and 3,500 teachers worldwide, the company operates over 1,800 schools and classes and has a presence in eight countries, including Canada, Germany, Malta, Spain, Gibraltar, Australia and South Africa.
+Stagecoach is an international franchise with more than 350 franchises and 3,500 teachers worldwide, the company operates over 2,000 schools and classes and has a presence in eight countries, including Canada, Germany, Malta, Spain, Gibraltar, Australia and South Africa.

 Stagecoach Performing Arts provides all required training as part of the initial franchise fee.

-Stagecoach Performing Arts’ tried-and-tested structure enables franchisees to play to their strengths and provides the best possible environment in which to succeed.
+Stagecoach Performing Arts’ tried-and-tested franchise business plan enables franchisees to play to their strengths and provides the best possible environment in which to succeed.

 Creative subjects, such as dance, drama and music, are being cut from curriculums across the UK, as primary and secondary schools are forced to prioritise funding for core academic subjects.